-What are the differences between IQF and cold storage freezing?
+What are the differences between Individually Quick Freezing and Slow Freezing?

 IQF is a technology that allows the freezing on an individual piece of product separately from the others.
 Due to this, the quality of the finished IQF product is superior compared to that of a product frozen by cold store freezing.